dgoffredo/aho-corasick/README.md

 aab: found at offset 7
 ```

-The searcher examines each character exactly once.
+The searcher examines each character at most once.